-A workshop was held with Council and WorleyParsons personnel on 17 July 2014 to discuss the stormwater management options identified.
-Council later held internal discussions in relation to the options and advised WorleyParsons of the preferred ones on 1 October 2014.
+A workshop was held with Council and WorleyParsons personnel on 17th July 2014 to discuss the stormwater management options identified.
+Council later held internal discussions in relation to the options and advised WorleyParsons of the preferred ones on 1st October 2014.
+In August 2015, Council requested that the option selected for the Central Precinct be revised.